ArvinZaker/academic_CV/Resume.md

 **Contribution:**

-+ Designed experiments and set up research equipment for data collection
++ Designed experiments and set up research equipment for data collection.
-+ Performed experiments on mouse muscles using electrophysiological equipment
++ Performed experiments on mouse muscles using electrophysiological equipment.
-+ Performed antibody staining, fluorescent imaging, and analysis of muscle tissue in the Imiris program
++ Performed antibody staining, fluorescent imaging, and analysis of muscle tissue in the Imiris program.

 ######################################################################################################################################################################